 Students applying from schools outside of New York State should submit their high school transcript.
 They are expected to be passing all subjects.
 It is recommended to also submit SAT and ACT scores.
 Letters of recommendation and a personal essay are not required, but recommended.

 SUNY Delhi does offer an Education Opportunity Program (EOP), however students must be both academically and financially disadvantaged.
 Find out more information about SUNY Delhi's Education Opportunity Program.
-SUNY Delhi requires all EOP applicants to have an academic grade point average between 70-80.
+SUNY Delhi encourages all EOP applicants to have a minimum academic grade point average above a 73 GPA, but does not guarantee admission.
+The EOP Program at SUNY Delhi is very competitive with a limited number of space available.
 Please visit the SUNY site for futher EOP eligibility requirements.
-All incoming students, including EOP students, are expected to pay the $150.00 deposit to secure their spot in their selected academic program and reserve a room on campus.
+All incoming students, including EOP students, are expected to pay the $150 deposit to secure their spot in their selected academic program and reserve a room on campus.

 SUNY Delhi does not require SAT or ACT scores for admission, however, it is highly recommended that students submit these scores.
 Please note, these scores can be requested by admissions counselors at a later time.